jackma2003/JackStack/README.md

 7. As an user, I can comment on tasks
 8. As an user, I can receive real-time updates when tasks are modified
 9. As an user, I can set due dates and priorities for tasks
-10. As an project owner, I can manage project settings and member access
+10. As a project owner, I can manage project settings and member access

 ## Research Topics
 * (6 points) React with Hooks and Context API